chimbosonic/blog/src/posts/rust-learnings-and-journey.md

 After implementing Huffman encoding, I felt like I was ready to take on something new.
 This time around I needed a project that was actively used and had more eyes on it as I wanted feedback on what I was working on.

 One of the technologies that fascinates me the most is OpenPGP, especially the identity side of things (the subject of my final year project in university was on Enforcement of Access Control in P2P Networks Utilising OpenPGP).
 The coolest project in this space in my opinion is [Keyoxide](https://keyoxide.org/).
 At the time I was looking for a public project to work on the core maintainer of Keyoxide's was rewriting core functionality in Rust.

 I took the opportunity to brush the dust of my bound copy of [RFC 4880](https://www.rfc-editor.org/rfc/rfc4880) and read the documentation on [Sequoia](https://sequoia-pgp.org/) (an implementation of OpenPGP in Rust), going on to help implement the Keyoxide core in Rust.

-Here I learned a lot more about the methods of writing code specific to Rust, things like `map`, `iter` , `match`  and more importantly Rust's error handling.
+Here I learned a lot more about the methods of writing code specific to Rust, things like `map`, `iter`, `match` and more importantly Rust's error handling.
 I also started using `cargo watch -x fmt -x check -x clippy -x test` to make sure what I was writing was following linting rules.
 Working on this also gave me the opportunity to work with other engineers in Open Source codebases - something I had once only dreamed of.

-At this point, I was more confident with software engineering and I was able to bring more to discussions about coding at work.
+At this point, I was more confident with software engineering, and I was able to bring more to discussions about coding at work.

 ## Huff-Tree-Tap v0.1.x - 3 years later

 After 3 years of constantly looking for ways to improve my software engineering skills, I decided to revisit my original Rust project.
-This time around, I was looking to refactor the code to follow the new practices I had learned but I also changed my mindset from looking at it as a hobby project to treating it as if it was critical software.
+This time around, I was looking to refactor the code to follow the new practices I had learned, but I also changed my mindset from looking at it as a hobby project to treating it as if it was critical software.

 ### Linting and adding benchmarking

 My first set of refactors involved using `clippy` and implementing a new benchmark test using the`criterion` framework.
-Benchmarking helped me measure my progress and track if the refactoring I as doing actually improved performance.
+Benchmarking helped me measure my progress and track if the refactoring I was doing actually improved performance.

 The benchmark I was running was encoding and decoding an array of 64 000 bytes and at the beginning, the results were as follows: